-The members of the European Council are the heads of state or government of the EU member states, the European Council President and the President of the European Commission.
-The EU’s High Representative for Foreign Affairs and Security Policy also takes part when foreign affairs are discussed.
+The European Council consists of the heads of government of each EU member state, the European Council President (currently Charles Michel) and the President of the European Commission (Ursula von der Leyen).

 The European Council mostly takes its decisions by consensus.
 However, in certain specific cases outlined in the EU treaties, it decides by unanimity or by qualified majority.
 If a vote is taken, neither the European Council President nor the Commission President takes part.

-At its annual March meeting, the European Council assesses both the economic situation in the EU and progress towards the Europe 2020 targets.
-It then gives policy orientations on fiscal, economic and structural reforms.
+At its annual March meeting, the European Council assesses both the economic situation in the EU and progress towards targets.
+It then gives sets polices on fiscal, economic and structural reforms.

 At its June meeting, the European Council endorses the final country-specific recommendations, which set out priorities for each member state for the next 12–18 months.